Let's Create A Better World!

 Her expertise for writing Corn Hollow is drawn from her childhood experiences.
 As an African American, being reared on a farm in the south during the rise of the Civil Rights Movement in America, LaVerne recollects many incidents of that time.

 Having participated in the preparation and harvesting of cotton crops, canning, large truck patches and meat processing, she conveys smells, sensations, and flavor in her novel.
-Her writing passion and voice, although embellished in Corn Hollow, gives rise through her observations.
+Her writing passion and voice embellished in Corn Hollow, gives rise through her observations.

-She holds a Bachelor’s Degree in Education and a Master of Arts in Counselor Education.
+LaVerne loves to use her skills and talents as a Group Facilitator, Speaker, Teacher and doing Interactive Author presentations.
+She holds a Bachelors Degree in Education and a Masters Degree in Counselor Education.
 The author lives with her husband on the coast of California where she enjoys natural surroundings that nurtures her creativity.
-Beyond all her joys and activities, LaVerne loves spending time with her grandchildren.
-The reciprocated energies with her grands enhance her creative spirit and vibrancy.

 My Passion